 Zrinka Jakl from Association Sunce introduced the visitors to the main information and presented the goals and activities of the project, especially those related to fisheries, while Sven Kapelj from the Biom Association introduced the participants to the species that the project deals with – the Mediterranean gull, caucal and gregul, and the threats to their preservation.

-As bycatch, i.e. the accidental catch of seabirds during fishing, is one of the possible threats to the preservation of these rare birds, in cooperation with colleagues from the Ivo Pilar Institute from Zagreb, a survey of Komiža fishermen was conducted in order to investigate the mutual influence of fishermen and seabirds.
+As bycatch, i.e. the seabird bycatch during fishing, is one of the possible threats to the preservation of these rare birds, in cooperation with colleagues from the Ivo Pilar Institute from Zagreb, a survey of Komiža fishermen was conducted in order to investigate the mutual influence of fishermen and seabirds.
 The goal of the research is to understand and assess the main negative impacts on seabird populations on land and at sea, and to define activities that will mitigate them.

 Thank you to all the participants, primarily the Komiža fishermen who responded and shared valuable information from the field, and to the City of Komiža and the Vis Archipelago Geopark for their support in organizing the presentation.